TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-When loading the website we find a login in which we only have input to put a password, so we try default credentials but nothing:
+When loading the website we find a login in which we only have `input` to put a `password`, so we try default credentials but nothing:

 <br />